mennaahmedhosany/Flash-Sale-Checkout/README.md

 Concurrency & Safety

-All stock updates (reserve, redeem, release) use transactions with lockForUpdate.
+All stock updates (reserve, redeem, release) use transactions with lockForUpdate

-Automatic hold release prevents stock from being blocked indefinitely.
+Automatic hold release prevents stock from being blocked indefinitely

-Idempotent webhooks ensure duplicate or out-of-order payment events do not affect stock or order integrity.
+Idempotent webhooks ensure duplicate/out-of-order payment events do not affect stock or order integrity

+Logging & Monitoring

+Logs all webhook events and critical errors

+Provides an audit trail for debugging and operational monitoring